 Supply Chain Resilience

-Supply chain resilience has gained increased importance over the past year, and it has a strong application to the transportations of critical vaccines.
+Supply chain resilience has gained increased importance over the past year, and it has a strong application to the transportation of critical vaccines.
 Forbes highlights that it is essential to ensure to account for and avoid natural hazards, monitor effectively, and have backup infrastructure in place.
-Security Magazine highlights the importance of digitization and security, citing disruptions by cybercriminals as a vulnerability.
+Security Magazine highlights the importance of digitization and security, citing disruptions by cyber criminals as a vulnerability.

 An Increased Need For Cold-Chain Solutions For Home Deliveries